 Figure 3.
-The spatial distribution of fixations and the fixation measures as functions of task and the response phase (i.e., the preparatory and execution phases).
+The spatial distribution of fixations and the fixation measures as functions of task and the response phase (i.e. the preparatory and execution phases).
 Left: gaze maps show the spatial distribution of fixations parsed into trials in which the target disc was surrounded by the small or large inducer.
 Display orientation is collapsed such that fixations on those trials with the opposite board orientation to the one depicted were flipped across the central vertical axis of the full set of fixations.
-Top right: The number of 'display-wide' saccades (gaze shifts between disc positions two or more locations apart from one another) per second.
-Middle right: The percentage of total fixations that were directed at the target disc.
-Bottom right: The percentage of total fixation time that was directed at the target disc and inducer (right).
+Note that the target disc was removed for the illustration.
+Top-right: the number of 'display-wide' saccades (gaze shifts between disc positions two or more locations apart from one another) per second.
+Middle right: the percentage of total fixations that were directed at the target disc.
+Bottom right: the percentage of total fixation time that was directed at the target disc and inducer (right).
 During the preparatory phase, participants made more saccades between the discs, fixated on the target disc less, and spent less fixation time on the target, relative to the execution phase.
-Moreover, none of the fixation measures during the preparatory phase, differentiate the keypress and manual estimation tasks from the grasping task.
+Moreover, none of the fixation measures during the preparatory phase differentiate the keypress and manual estimation tasks from the grasping task.
 During the execution phase, the fixation measures fail to differentiate the grasps and manual estimates.
-Error bars are SEMs.
+Error bars are s.e.m.
+(Online version in colour.)